 Batter’s Box Rule

-According to the batter's box rule, a batter must keep at least one foot inside the batter's box during his at-bat.
-There are a few exceptions to the batter's box rule like during a swing, a checked swing, the batter is avoiding getting hit by a pitch, a timeout is called, or a wild pitch is thrown.
+According to the batter’s box rule, a batter must keep at least one foot inside the batter’s box during their at-bat.
+There are a few exceptions to the batter's box rule, including stepping outside of the box during a swing, a checked swing, when the batter is avoiding getting hit by a pitch, a timeout called during a play, or a wild pitch.

-In the National League, if a batter leaves the batter's box, delaying play for a second time in a game, the umpire will call an automatic strike.
-Depending on the league, a further consequence may be given to the batter by the league president.
+In the minor leagues, batters are required to keep at least one foot in the batter's box at all times during their at-bat, besides the few exceptions listed above.
+If a batter leaves the batter’s box, delaying play without any of the acceptable reasons, the umpire will call an automatic strike.
+Depending on the league, a further consequence may be given to the batter by the League President.

 Hitting The Catcher

-An automatic strike will be called on any batter who hits the catcher with the bat while swinging.
-At the discretion of the umpire, a strike will be called if the swing and a miss hits the catcher on the backswing.
+An automatic strike will be called on any batter who hits the catcher with the bat during their backswing.
+At the discretion of the umpire, a strike will be called if the swing hits the catcher after their swing has passed over the plate.
 No runners can advance on an automatic strike.